ClementTsang/bottom/docs/content/configuration/config-file/cpu-graph.md

 You can replace the classic side table of per-CPU usages with a compact in-chart legend (like the memory and network graph widgets) by setting `cpu.legend_position`.
-When set, the CPU chart uses the full widget width, and the legend shows the current usage of the selected entries in a small box on top of the chart.
+When set, the CPU chart uses the full widget width, and the legend shows the current usage of the selected entries in a small box drawn over the chart at the configured position.

 ```toml
 [cpu]